Interpreting Deep Neural Networks Through Variable Importance: Relevant Background

 \section{Relevant Background}

 In this section, we give a brief review on previous results that are relevant to our main methodological innovations.
-Throughout, we assume access to some trained model, with the ability to draw samples from its posterior predictive distribution.
+Throughout, we assume access to some trained Bayesian model, with the ability to draw samples from its posterior predictive distribution.
 This reflects the \textit{post-hoc} nature of our objective of finding important subsets of variables.
-Assume that we have an $n$-dimensional response vector $\y$ and an $n\times p$ design matrix $\bX$ with $p$ covariates.
-For linear models, an effect size is defined as the projection of the response onto the column space of the data $\X^{\dagger} {\mathbf y}$, with $\X^{\dagger}$ being the Moore-Penrose pseudo-inverse.
-In the Bayesian nonparametric setting, we consider a learned nonlinear function that has been evaluated on the $n$-observed samples, where $\E[\mathbf{y}\cond\X] = \bm{f}$.
-The \textit{effect size analogue} can then be defined as the result of projecting the vector $\bm{f}$ onto the original design matrix $\X$,